EstopaceMA/ph-tax-calculator/README.md

 ## Disclaimer

-This calculator uses current BIR tax rates and regulations.
-Actual tax calculations may vary based on specific circumstances, available deductions, exemptions, or policy changes.
-Please consult with a tax professional or the [Bureau of Internal Revenue (BIR)](https://www.bir.gov.ph/) for official tax computations.
+This tax directory provides information based on current BIR tax rates, regulations, and forms.
+Tax calculations, deadlines, and requirements may vary based on specific circumstances, available deductions, exemptions, or policy changes.
+Please consult with a tax professional or the [Bureau of Internal Revenue (BIR)](https://www.bir.gov.ph/) for official guidance and the most up-to-date information.

 ## License